Once you’ve visited the Eiffel Tower and seen everything on offer in the Louvre, these are the best hidden gems in Paris you need to know about.

 In the heart of Jardin des Plantes, you can find the curious and colourful Dodo Manège.

 This quaint carousel was erected in 1992 and features various distinct and endangered animals.
-A must-visit for kids of all ages.
+A must-visit for kids of all ages, perfect for a family-friendly trip to Paris.

 Address: Jardin des Plantes, 75005 Paris, France